gdollardollar/flow-challenge/README.md

 ## Guidelines

 This is purposefully a pretty open-ended problem, and most certainly one that you could spend way more than a few hours on.
+And yet, we recommmend spending no more than 5 hours on it.

 This should not scare you, we're not trying to set you up for failure here.
 Instead, we're very interested in how you **approach** this problem.